grafana/mimir/docs/configuration/arguments.md

 - `-flusher.flush-op-timeout`
   Duration after which a flush should timeout.

-## Runtime Configuration file
+## Runtime configuration file

-Cortex has a concept of "runtime config" file, which is simply a file that is reloaded while Cortex is running.
-It is used by some Cortex components to allow operator to change some aspects of Cortex configuration without restarting it.
+Mimir has a concept of "runtime config" file, which is simply a file that is reloaded while Mimir is running.
+It is used by some Mimir components to allow operator to change some aspects of Mimir configuration without restarting it.
 File is specified by using `-runtime-config.file=<filename>` flag and reload period (which defaults to 10 seconds) can be changed by `-runtime-config.reload-period=<duration>` flag.
 Previously this mechanism was only used by limits overrides, and flags were called `-limits.per-user-override-config=<filename>` and `-limits.per-user-override-period=10s` respectively.
 These are still used, if `-runtime-config.file=<filename>` is not specified.

 At the moment runtime configuration may contain per-user limits, multi KV store, and ingester instance limits.